nathanchance/tuxmake/docs/targets.md

 riscv | Image.gz
 x86_64 | bzImage

+## xipkernel

+Builds the XIP Kernel image, named `xipImage`, which is then copied into the output directory.
+This requires setting `CONFIG_XIP_KERNEL=y` in kconfig, and is only supported by a few architectures.
+It will be skipped in most cases.
+When this target is built, the `kernel` target is not.

 ## modules

 This target builds the Kernel modules.
 The modules are compressed in a tarball,